varadero cuba

 Havana vs. Varadero

 Havana is a beautiful and historic city and cultural hub, and one of the most unique and interesting cities in the world.
-Varadero is home to one of the most beautiful beaches in the Caribbean.
+Varadero, on the other hand, is home to one of the most beautiful beaches in the Caribbean.
 The experiences you’ll have in either of these places are completely different, and recommending one over the other is impossible without knowing what you’re looking for.

 While I’ll choose Havana over Varadero every time if I’m forced to choose, Varadero is the best beach trip from Havana, in my opinion.
-While there are beaches that are closer to Havana, such as Playas del Este and Guanabo, Varadero is the nearest beach to Havana that is nice – a typical Caribbean beach you’ll be picturing.
+While there are beaches that are closer to Havana, such as the beaches at Playas del Este, Varadero is the nearest beach to Havana which makes the list of the best beaches in Cuba.

 Read More: 7 Best Beaches in Havana, Cuba